judahpaul16/Python-Webscraper-for-Youtube-Instagram-Twitter-Facebook-and-TikTok-Using-Selenium-Requests/README.md

-# Webscraper for Social Media Stats
+# Social Media Analytics 📱

-A program that grabs various statistics from various social media sites based on user input and organizes that data into a CSV file for easy viewing using Python, Beautiful Soup, Selenium, Requests, and many other libraries.
+A webscraper that grabs statistics from various social media sites based on user input and organizes the data into a CSV file.